 Muslim Christian Collaboration

 As a result of his visit, Dr. Robert Schuller called for an international Christian/Muslim conference to take place in Damascus in the year 2000 to kick off the 21st century with peace and understanding between Christians and Muslims.
-In an historic address at the Abu Nour Islamic Foundation, attended by over 15,000 people, including many officials, and leaders of the Christian denominations, his Excellency, Shaykh Ahmad Kuftaro told the congregation, "Muslims and Christians are in one camp," and that it is the duty of the clergymen from both faiths to establish not only peace, but also kindness and brotherhood for all mankind.
+In a historic address at the Abu Nour Islamic Foundation, attended by over 15,000 people.
+Many many officials and leaders of the Christian denominations, his Excellency, Shaykh Ahmad Kuftaro, told the congregation, “Muslims and Christians are in one camp,” and that it is the duty of the clergymen from both faiths to establish not only peace but also kindness and brotherhood for all humankind.

-During his visit to the Umaiyad Mosque, Dr. Schuller and his delegation were shown the tomb of John the Baptist within the Mosque and the original stone containers and the water well in which people were washed to be baptized.
+During his visit to the Umayyad Mosque, Dr. Schuller and his delegation visited the tomb of John the Baptist within the Mosque and the original stone containers and the water well in which people were washed to be baptized.
 Dr. William Baker, founder of Christians and Muslims for Peace organization, CAMP, was interviewed for one hour on the TV program, Focus.
-Dr. Baker said: "CAMP has brought peace between fighting Christians and Muslims in the Philippenes and in other communities in the world."
+Dr. Baker said: “CAMP has brought peace between fighting Christians and Muslims in the Philippines and other communities in the world.”

-This wonderful passage, lays down the Islamic principles for interfaith and out-reach work.
+This beautiful passage lays down the Islamic principles for interfaith and outreach work.
 Wisdom and discretion, gentleness and consideration, are the grounds from which gracious work will surely change hearts and minds.
-Meeting people on their own level and introducing Islam to them with examples relevant to their own knowledge, which may be very narrow or very wide without dogmatic or offensive disposition, will surly make a difference and show the wisdom of the verse above.
+Meeting people on their level and introducing Islam to them with examples relevant to their knowledge, which may be very narrow or very wide without opinionated or offensive disposition, will surely make a difference and show the wisdom of the verse above.